Middle School Physics: Motion in Three Dimensions

 Presented by The American Broadcasting Company

-Tales from the last frontier of the great American West
+Tales from the last frontier of the great American West.

 A film series starring James Drury as The Virginian

 The whole town falls under the spell of Medicine Bow's beautiful new schoolteacher, Felicity Andrews, and The Virginian proposes marriage only to be told by her sister of Felicity's tragic secret.

 First shown on BBC-2

-Dick's guests tonight are The Coffee Set, who will be singing Dickie Boy.
+Dick's guests tonight are The Coffee Set, who will be singing "Dickie Boy."
 You know it well - it's a full version of the programme's signature tune, which was written by producer Ernest Maxin.

-The first of a new comedy series by ROBERT MORLEY and JEREMY PAUL
+The first of a new comedy series by Robert Morley and Jeremy Paul

 Todhunter is a sort of upper-class Alf Garnett.
 He was educated at a third-rate public school, and lives with his brother-in-law Partridge on a houseboat.

 Each week you will hear about Todhunter's views on different aspects of life.
 This week he manoeuvres the Vicar into inviting him to read the lesson at Matins, resulting in a most unusual experience for the congregation.

 See page 31

-The Rev Hope-Jones:
+The Rev. Hope-Jones:

 with John Edmunds

 starring Ben Gazzara as Paul Bryan, a man with no ties and no time to spare

 A chance meeting with a beautiful girl in a remote village in Mexico puts Paul in the middle of a strange matrimonial conflict, the husband convicted of murdering the wife, the wife alive and well.
 The unravelling of the plot, if it is a plot, and its solution puts Paul back in the driving seat of his legal career for a day or two.